mactat/framed/README.md

 ## Usage

-**Note**: The following commands assume that you have already installed FRAMED and added it to your system's PATH environment variable.
+**Note**: The following commands assume that you have already installed Framed and added it to your system's PATH environment variable.

 **Note**: By default template file is `framed.yaml`.
 You can specify a different template file using the `--template` flag f.e `--template path/to/my-template.yaml`.